adap/flower/examples/android-kotlin/gen_tflite/README.md

 This module provides infrastructure to generate `.tflite` files that are compatible with the Android package.

+*Note* that this module currently doesn't work on macOS.

 For example implementations, check out `cifar10_eg/` and `toy_regression_eg/`.

 ## Dependencies installation